Raccoon Invasion: How To Safeguard Your Manatee County Home From Unwanted Guests

 Wildlife can and do bite.
 Though it is not typical for them to seek out people to bite, they will become aggressive and/or attack if they are cornered, threatened, or sick.

+Wildlife should be considered a threat to health and safety as well as to property.
 Though they’d rather avoid people, encounters may occur and could result in bites or scratches.
 Unfortunately, wildlife have the potential to carry and transmit serious diseases including rabies.

 It’s not uncommon for wild animals to lurk around homes and businesses.
 In fact, we often receive complaints of wild animals burrowing under foundations, infesting homes and businesses, chewing on wires and contaminating areas and possessions with their droppings and urine.